How Often Can You Harvest Timber?

 What Affects Rotation Age

-A stand’s rotation age is how often one can harvest is going to be dictated by a myriad of factors, including species, site quality, climate, management, and economics.
+A stand’s rotation age and how often one can harvest timber is going to be dictated by a myriad of factors, including species, site quality, climate, management, and economics.
+Understanding these variables is crucial for developing realistic expectations about harvest frequency on your property.

 Species

 One of the most important factors that determines rotation age is the species the stand is comprised of.
-Some species, certain species will grow much faster than others.
+Certain species will grow much faster than others due to inherent biological differences in their growth patterns, wood density, and physiological characteristics.
 Generally speaking, softwoods like spruce and pine will grow substantially faster than hardwoods like oak or maple, so while a stand of maple might have an 80 year rotation age, spruce may only have a 50 year rotation age.
 However, some hardwoods such as aspen grow substantially faster than softwoods and can be harvested in only 20 years.

 Site Quality

-Of course, site quality is also important. well-drained, deep, and nutritious soils are always going to result in faster growth compared to poorly-drained, shallow, and nutrient-drained soils.
+Of course, site quality is also critically important.
+Well-drained, deep, and nutritious soils are always going to result in faster growth compared to poorly-drained, shallow, and nutrient-depleted soils.
 Even slow growing species can put on growth fast if they are grown on the right sites.
+Site index, a forestry measurement that quantifies a site’s productivity based on tree height at a given age, is the standard tool for assessing site quality.

 Climate